paoloambrosio/paoloambrosio.github.io/_posts/2013-11-16-installing-guitarpro6-on-ubuntu-1310-saucy-64bit.md

 	sudo apt-get install gtk2-engines:i386

-At this point the only problem is a wierd message window at startup: "gp build with Qt : 4.6.3 and run with Qt : 4.6.2."
+At this point the only problem is a weird message window at startup: "gp build with Qt : 4.6.3 and run with Qt : 4.6.2."
 I have already done far too much to be able to run this software, so I'll have to live with it.

 Don't get me wrong: I am extremely grateful to Arobas Music for providing a Linux build of their software.
 What annoys me is that with very little effort they could improve a lot the user experience.